 Best Online Bill Paying Software and Services

-MyCheckFree lets you pay bills online from hundreds of companies.
-Scout the dog, the service's mascot, "fetches" bills for you.
-It may seem a little corny, but the price of MyCheckFree (it's free) makes the dog quite tolerable.
+MyCheckFree, from the banking service giant Fiserv, lets you pay bills online from hundreds of companies.
+Although the site's design is outdated (Scout the dog, the service's mascot, "fetches" bills for you), the price of MyCheckFree (it's free), plus the service's 100% guarantee, makes it worthwhile.

 Paytrust's service includes handling your paper bills for you, by scanning and displaying them online.
 Since it also handles e-bills, that means no matter what kind of bills you receive, you can pay everything in one place.